Williamarnoclement/Williamarnoclement/README.md

-Hello world 👋 Bonjour tout le monde
+Making difference by laughing with you, not at you.

-### Who I am
+# Who I am

 My name is William CLEMENT.
-I’m a developer interested in computer graphics, arts and technologies.
+I’m a developer interested ~~in computer graphics,~~ arts and technologies.

-My only dream is to create the sofware that will enable artists to fulfil their vision.
+My only dream is to ~~create the sofware that will enable artists to fulfil their vision.~~ be happy !

+# What I would like to build

+I think you should see what I do on my portfolio: [GRIFFURE.COM](https://www.griffure.com).
+Sometimes I write things on my blog [GRIFFURE.FR](https://www.griffure.fr) (in french)

+# Where you can follow my creative path

-You can contact me on my networks:
+You can Play and Watch me on my networks:

-- [LinkedIn profile](https://www.linkedin.com/in/williamarnoclement/): My main professional network
 - [Youtube channel](https://www.youtube.com/channel/UCsQ1rKSCteahhHwCLJQbptA): Where you will find my animated shorts and visual creations
 - [Itch.io Page](https://griffure.itch.io/): A few video games I made

-### My work
+# My work

 On my Github profile, you'll find some of my productions.
-There are a lot of projects: a 3D animation software written in JAVA, an opensource software directory written in PHP Vanilla, and much more !
+There are a lot of projects: a 3D software written in JAVA, a tool directory written in PHP Vanilla, and much more !

 I'm going to add much more projects here in a near future !

-## List of my repositories
+# List of my repositories

-# Personnal Work
+## Personnal Work

 - [Animware](https://github.com/Williamarnoclement/Animware) : A 3D animation software in JAVA
 - [Web Crawler](https://github.com/Williamarnoclement/Crawler) : A monothread web crawler written in JAVA

-# Exercices and projects I made
+## Exercices and projects I made

 - [Implementation of Doomsday Algorithm](https://github.com/Williamarnoclement/tp-doomsday-rule): written in Python @ Cnam ENJMIN in Angoulême
 - [Pathfinding work](https://github.com/Williamarnoclement/tp-plus-court-chemin): written in Python @ Cnam ENJMIN in Angoulême